rilldata/rill/docs/docs/tutorials/rill_basics/launch.md

 :::

 By the end of this course, you will have a deployed instance of your project in Rill Cloud, and your [30 day trial](./launch) will start.
-This also prepares you for the [Advanced Features Course](../rill_advanced_features/overview.md) that builds ontop of this project.
+This also prepares you for the [Advanced Features Course](../rill_advanced_features/overview.md) that builds on top of this project.

 ## Start Rill Developer